-- 1. Remain on their run.

-- 2. Displace to their home extraboard.

-- Displace any junior regular operator at their home location.
-Runs vacated under this provision will be handled under the Permanent Vacancies provision.

-(e) Displaced Operators.
+- 1. Remain on their run. - 2.
+Displace to their home extraboard. - Displace any junior regular operator at their home location.
+Runs vacated under this provision will be handled under the Permanent Vacancies provision. - (e) Displaced Operators.
 Operators displaced by senior operators, or who for any reason are deprived of their assignment through no fault of their own, must displace a junior operator at their home location.
 Operators must displace a junior operator within 48 hours of the time they have been advised that their run has been canceled, materially changed, or they have been displaced; not when the change takes place.
-Operators on sick leave, off for other approved cause, who are reinstated, or instructing at a Driver Training School must displace within 48 hours of being cleared to return to work.
+Operators on sick leave, off for other approved cause, or who are reinstated must displace within 48 hours of being cleared to return to work.
 Cleared to return to work will include but is not limited to, a doctor's release, passing a DOT physical if required, and completing any necessary refresher courses.
-In the case of instructors returning from a Driver Training School, 48 hours will commence 6:00 a.m. on the day following their release from school.